A True Community Leader

 I joined to make a difference in my community…I stayed to change the world

-Susan Winterbourne, a Juvenile Counselor and Past President of the Forest Grove Daybreak Rotary Club had heard about Rotary many times before visiting her first club meeting.
+Susan Winterbourne, a retired Juvenile Counselor and Past President of the Forest Grove Daybreak Rotary Club had heard about Rotary many times before visiting her first club meeting.
 “I knew Rotary was a service club, and I was invited to Rotary early in my career but didn’t think I had the time to give.”
 But after speaking at a local club and seeing that many community leaders she had worked with over the years were Rotary members she realized Rotary is “more than a service club – it’s composed of people who want to make a difference.
 Rotary’s commitment to peace and conflict resolution offered me an opportunity to be a part of something.”

 One of Winterbourne’s first projects was to “recognize a family who I have known and who has done much for our community.
 It was a great way to start my Rotary career.”
 Since that first project Winterbourne has participated in many projects on the local, district and international level, including leading a vocational Group Study Exchange team to South Korea focusing on learning how other cultures handle juvenile justice issues.